Xyntopia/pydoxtools/docs/index.md

 # Welcome to Pydoxtools Documentation!

-## Readme

 [Readme](readme_cp)

+## Introduction

+The main interface that pydoxtools uses are three classes:

+- [pydoxtools.Document][]
+- [pydoxtools.DocumentSet][]
+- [pydoxtools.Pipeline][]

+Document & DocumentSet are both predefined [Pipelines][pydoxtools.Pipeline] and define an extensive pipeline to extract data from individual documents or a set of documents.

+the Pipeline class can be used to build complex, custom pipelines which have several out-of-the-box features which makes them easy to use in modern pipelines involving the use of a lot of AI tools:

+- they can export/import their data (yaml, json, python-dict),
+- they can be configured & optimized
+- they can convert their data into [pydoxtools.Document][] and [pydoxtools.DocumentSet][]

+Additionally, in order to develop a custom pipeline, pydoxtools has a large library of [pydoxtools.operators][] which can be used to build your custom pipeline.

-## Visualization of the Extraction logic
+## Visualization of the Pipelines

+The pipelines can be visualized which helps a lot when developing your own pipeline on top of a complex pipeline such as the document pipeline.
-The extraction logic for different file types can be visualized bydoing something like this:
+The extraction logic for different file types can be visualized like this:

     doc = Document(fobj=make_path_absolute("./data/demo.docx"), document_type=".docx")
     # for the currently loaded file type: